dcellison/phi/markdown/particles.md

 | wo | `[wo̞]` | simple future       | wants to do
 | lu | `[lu]` | present progressive | doing
 | ni | `[wi]` | present perfect     | has done

+maybe no perfect tense
+south africa and southeast asia use already or finish